firststatepediatrics/firststatepediatrics.github.io/doctors-newark.md

 	</div>
 	<div class="media-body">
 		<h4 class="media-heading">Dr. Kathleen Leach</h4>
-		<p>Dr. Leach is a native of Delaware County, PA.
-She received her bachelor of science degree in cultural anthropology from Bates College and completed her pre-medicine studies at the University of Maine.
-Dr. Leach studied medicine at Drexel University College of Medicine and attended the Thomas Jefferson University / A. I. duPont Hospital for Children pediatric residency.
-She joined the practice in 2006.
-In her spare time Dr. Leach enjoys bicycling and skiing.
-Dr Leach and her husband welcomed their first child, a baby boy, in March 2011.</p>
+		<p>Dr. Leach grew up in suburban Philadelphia.
+She received her Bachelor of Science degree from Bates College in Maine, and also studied at the University of Maine.
+Dr. Leach then attended Drexel University College of Medicine.
+She completed her pediatric residency at TJU / Alfred I. duPont Hospital for Children.
+Dr. Leach enjoys spending time with her husband and their son, and together they enjoy bicycling and skiing.
+She also enjoys throwing on the pottery wheel.
+She joined the practice in 2006.</p>
 		<p>Dr. Leach is a board certified pediatrician and Fellow of the American Academy of Pediatrics.</p>
 	</div>